Radiation therapy for testicular cancer

 Radiation therapy uses a beam of high-energy rays (such as gamma rays or x-rays) or particles (such as electrons, protons, or neutrons) to destroy cancer cells or slow their rate of growth.
 In treating testicular cancer, radiation is used mainly to kill cancer cells that have spread to lymph nodes.

-Radiation therapy for testicular cancer is delivered by a carefully focused beam of radiation from a machine outside the body.
-This is known as external beam radiation.
+Radiation therapy delivered from a machine outside the body is known as external beam radiation.
 The treatment is much like getting an x-ray, but the radiation is more intense.
 The procedure itself is painless.
 Before your treatments start, the medical team will take careful measurements to determine the correct angles for aiming the radiation beams and the proper dose of radiation.
-Each treatment lasts only a few minutes, but the setup time -- getting you into place for treatment -- usually takes longer.
+Each treatment lasts only a few minutes, but the setup time – getting you into place for treatment – usually takes longer.

-In general, radiotherapy is mainly used for patients with seminoma, which is very sensitive to radiation.
-It does not seem to work well for non-seminomas.
-Sometimes it is used after orchiectomy (the operation to remove the testicle) and is directed at the lymph nodes at the back of the abdomen (the retroperitoneal lymph nodes).
-This is to kill any tiny bits of cancer in those lymph nodes that can't be seen.
-Radiotherapy can also be used to treat small amounts of seminoma that are known to have spread to the nodes (based on changes seen on CT and PET scans).
+In general, radiation therapy is mainly used for patients with seminoma, which is very sensitive to radiation.
+Sometimes it’s used after orchiectomy (the operation to remove the testicle) and is directed at the lymph nodes at the back of the abdomen (the retroperitoneal lymph nodes).
+This is to kill any tiny bits of cancer in those lymph nodes that can’t be seen.
+It can also be used to treat small amounts of seminoma that have spread to the nodes (based on changes seen on CT and PET scans).

 Possible side effects